pallavipalak123/odcs_app/README.md

 * All Avatars used are from [Adorable Avatars](//github.com/adorableio/avatars-api) licensed MIT and can therefore be also used in your application and are included in the download.
 * Backgrounds used are from [Oxygenna](//www.oxygenna.com/news/brand-new-set-of-40-material-design-backgrounds).
 Marked as "Free to use in commercial projects" and can therefore not be bundled in the download, but can easily be added afterwards.

 All other assets shown in the demo are included in the download.
-All external libraries are usually loaded with `npm install`, except "HighlightJS", which is bundled.
+All external libraries are usually loaded with `npm install`, except "HighlightJS", which is bundled.# pallavipalak123.github.com